open-telemetry/opentelemetry-go-build-tools/issuegenerator/README.md

 # Issue Generator

-Tool that generates an issue if any test fails in the CI.
+Tool that generates an issue if any test fails in the CI, while pinging associated code-owners.